wkrouse/Bringing-My-OCD/README.md

-# Bringing My OCD Online: Userscripts for Enhanced Forum Browsing
+# Bringing My OCD Online: Userscripts for Immersive Forum Browsing

-My userscripts hide indications you're approaching the end of the thread.
-All of them work for [Space Battles](https://greasyfork.org/en/scripts/484469-spacebattles-userscripts) and [Sufficient Velocity](https://greasyfork.org/en/scripts/484473-sufficient-velocity-userscipts).
-The renaming of the final page number and removal of the remaining reply count are the only user scripts that work for [Questionable Questing](https://greasyfork.org/en/scripts/484474-questionable-questing-userscript).
+These userscript hide indications you're approaching the end of a thread.

+They all work for [Space Battles](https://greasyfork.org/en/scripts/484469-spacebattles-userscripts) and [Sufficient Velocity](https://greasyfork.org/en/scripts/484473-sufficient-velocity-userscipts).

+Only two are applicable for [Questionable Questing](https://greasyfork.org/en/scripts/484474-questionable-questing-userscript): renaming of the final page number and removal of the remaining reply count.

 # Removing Threadmark Count